Cgossett2022/Credit_Risk_Analysis/README.md

 6. Evaluate the performance of the models and determine whether they should be used to predict credit risk

 ## Results
-Below are the results of the machine learning models:

 ### 1. Naive Random Oversampling